Free Senior Phones: Your Easy Guide to Getting One Today

 - Gen Mobile

-Assurance Wireless provides eligible consumers with free monthly data, unlimited texting, and monthly minutes through the Lifeline program.
-Gen Mobile operates in 39 states and offers a free Talk, Text, and 4.5GB Data plan when you apply your $9.25 Lifeline discount.
+Assurance Wireless gives you free data, unlimited texts, and monthly minutes.
+Gen Mobile operates in 39 states and offers a Talk, Text, and 4.5GB Data plan when you apply your $9.25 Lifeline discount.

 - Call waiting and three-way calling